cm-jones/nyc-subway-tracker/README.md

 * The main repository is hosted on [GitLab](https://gitlab.com/cmjones/nyc-subway-tracker).

-* This project is mirrored on [GitHub](https://github.com/jones-cody/nyc-subway-tracker/).
+* It is also mirrored on [GitHub](https://github.com/jones-cody/nyc-subway-tracker/).

 ## Built With